MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 ### References

 1. Music listening testing conducted by Microsoft in Feb 2021 using prerelease Surface Headphones + Dongle package with prerelease software.
 The dongle was plugged into Surface Laptop 3 and/or Surface Pro 7.
 Playlist consisted of 44 songs transmitted using SBC encoding.
 Volume was set to 46% with maximum noise cancellation.
 Bluetooth A2DP profile was used.
 Testing consisted of full Surface Headphones battery discharge while playing audio until the Surface Headphones disconnected from the host device.
 Battery life depends on device settings, environment, usage, and many other factors.
-2 Voice calling testing conducted by Microsoft in Feb 2021 using prerelease Surface Headphones + Dongle package with prerelease software.
+2. Voice calling testing conducted by Microsoft in Feb 2021 using prerelease Surface Headphones + Dongle package with prerelease software.
 The dongle was plugged into Surface Laptop 3 and/or Surface Pro 7.
 Volume was set to 52% with maximum noise cancellation.
 Bluetooth Hands-Free profile was used.
 Testing consisted of full Surface Headphones battery discharge with a Microsoft Teams call until the Surface Headphones disconnected from the host device.
 Battery life depends on device settings, environment, usage, and many other factors.
 3. USB-A to USB-C® adapter should work for a C-capable source.
 Performance varies based on the quality of the adapter and the cable length.
 4. AptX™ only works with Surface Headphones 2+ when not using the Surface USB Link.
-5.Microsoft’s Limited Warranty is in addition to your consumer law rights.
+5. Microsoft’s Limited Warranty is in addition to your consumer law rights.
-6..USB-A to USB-C® adapter should work for a C-capable source.
+6. USB-A to USB-C® adapter should work for a C-capable source.
 Performance varies based on the quality of the adapter and the cable length
-7.To pair your replacement Surface USB Link to Surface Headphones 2+ you will need the Surface Audio App, available on devices running Windows 10.
+7. To pair your replacement Surface USB Link to Surface Headphones 2+ you will need the Surface Audio App, available on devices running Windows 10.
 Find out more [here](https://aka.ms/PairSurfaceUSBLink).